Playing Baroque part 2

 Level L also has the next item, after the ocarina, to unlock multiple dungeons: the Handy Glove.
 Level N is hard to miss if you do just a little bit of experimenting outside of L.

-Next, it’s time to hit up the puzzle next to the cemetery in the lower left corner of the map, now that we can actually push rocks outside of dungeons.
+Next, it’s time to hit up the puzzle by the cemetery in the lower left corner of the map, now that we can actually push rocks outside of dungeons.
 The hint-for-rupees Subrosian said it could be solved the same way it was in quest one, after all.

 I knew, from the moment I saw this mushroom tree, that it would lead to a dungeon.
 In the second quest, if not the first